-Brian R. Morrison is Senior Counsel with Tadler Law LLP.
+Brian R. Morrison is Partner with Tadler Law LLP.
 Brian focuses on prosecuting class actions and other complex litigation on behalf of consumers and small businesses.
 He has a strong working knowledge of consumer and product liability laws across various jurisdictions and industries, and he is well versed in handling class certification issues and the creation and administration of multidistrict litigation.

 Before joining Tadler Law, Brian worked at several nationally recognized law firms, including one of the nation’s leading class action and litigation firms.
 He has worked on some of the largest antitrust and consumer protection class actions in recent history, including the Takata airbag multidistrict litigation, the generic pharmaceutical pricing antitrust litigation, and several billion-dollar financial fraud matters.
 Additionally, he has consulted closely with state attorneys general and local governments to investigate potential recoveries as part of the opioid epidemic.